Robert Hungerford Preparatory High School: Early history

+Boarding school

 By 1927, the school had expanded significantly.
 Originally only able to support a handful of students, the school now had over 100 boarding pupils, a number of day students, and also carried night classes for adults.
 A private school, Hungerford required each citizen to make personal arrangements in order to attend the institution.
-By 1938, Orange County began making arrangements for African American High School students of Winter Park to attend Hungerford, and commuted daily to the school by bus.
+By 1938, Orange County began making arrangements for 19 African American High School students of Winter Park to attend Hungerford, and commuted daily to the school by bus.
+These "day students" did not pay tuition.
 Hungerford was a private school, offering grades 6 through 12 with dorms for both girls and boys.
 The institution was equipped with a "dining hall, chapel, library, manual training shops, laundry, home economics laboratory, barn, farm land and facilities for teaching business subjects."(Hall) It embraced both college preparatory and vocational, including subjects such as English, Latin, history, general science, biology, algebra, geometry, manual training (industrial arts), and home economics.
 The school also taught typing, bookkeeping, agriculture and physical education.

 As the 20th century progressed, classes in technical subjects such as mechanical drawing and radio were added.
 As for extracurricular activities, Hungerford took part in interschool sports, such as football, basketball and track.
 To instill responsibility, students were assigned "jobs and chores" outside of the classroom.
 These tasks involved helping maintain the school's dairy, chicken coops, gardens, classrooms and dormitories.
 To give back to the communities of Eatonville and Winter Park for their involvement, it had weekly Sunday afternoon Choral Concerts that were open to the public.

-In 1950, the Hungerford School became a public school administered by the Orange County School Board.
-The old, original campus buildings were replaced by new buildings.
-Today, the school still occupies a large parcel of land in Eatonville, just on the east side of the Interstate 4.

-The school closed its doors in 2010.